garrys2418/kops-helm/nginx/README.md

 advanced way for developers to structure their templates for optimal reuse.

-You can deploy this chart with `helm install docs/examples/nginx`.
+You can deploy this chart with `helm install nginx`.
 Or you can see how this chart would render with `helm install --dry-run --debug nginx`.